-The 250-cc Ninja is fitted with 17-inch tubeless tires mounted on 17 × 2.75 (front) and 17 × 3.50 (rear) rims.
-These tires could be one of three brands – IRC, Bridgestone, or Dunlop.
-Recommended cold-tire pressure for these knobbies are 200 kPa (2.00 Kgf/cm², 28 psi) at the front and 225 kPa (2.25 Kgf/cm², 32 psi) at the back – again, these values can be adjusted to match changes in terrain and riding altitude.
+Factory tires consist of 17-inch tubeless tires.
+The tire brand could be IRC, Bridgestone, or Dunlop, depending on where the bike was released.
+Recommended cold-tire pressure for the front is 200 kPa (2.00 Kgf/cm², 28 psi) and 225 kPa (2.25 Kgf/cm², 32 psi) for the back – these values could be slightly adjusted to match changes in terrain and riding altitude.

 |OEM Tire Brand||Front||Rear|

 In case of wear or damage, Ninja owners highly recommend switching to Pirelli Sport Demons (view on Amazon) – these front tires are a tad wider but the closest size match to stock knobbies out of all aftermarket options.
 They also strongly advise against using front tires for the rear, as it requires flipping the front tire backward, dramatically reducing wet-weather handling.

 As for brakes, a single 260-mm front disc and a 230-mm rear disc (each with twin-piston calipers) complete the Ninja’s tire-and-wheel assembly.
 The diameter of these hydraulic discs shows differently on Motorcycle.com and other online publications – 290 mm (11.4 inches) at the front and 220 mm (8.7 inches) at the rear.